 After the occupants leave the lounge room to retire for the night, and let the heater run down or switch it OFF, the lounge room cools down, the humidity that was unnoticeable becomes higher (because the air is cooled down) and this humidity condenses on to cold surfaces, window glass and frames for example, and so, by morning, there are “puddles” of condensation.

 In most NZ homes, in winter, warm air has the most moisture, even though its humidity may not be noticeable.
 The best way to dispose of this humidity is to exhaust moisture-laden (and stale) air to outside, while the moisture is still airborne and invisible as “vapour”, before it has time to condense on cold surfaces.

 If the humid, warm air in the lounge was allowed to escape to outside, when the occupants retired to bed, it is most unlikely that there will be any condensation upon windows in the morning.
 It is for this reason that an HRV is the best way to remove excessive condensation.

 In addition the HRV :

 - recycles heat energy,

-- and dehumidifies incoming air — by warming the outdoor air with “recycled heat”
+- and reduces the relative humidity incoming air — by warming the outdoor air with available “recycled heat”

 The cooling effect of humid air is often underestimated.
 Dry air feels warmer than damp air.
 Just as a warm dry towel or clothes, feel drier than dry clothes at room temperature.
 This has a hidden effect that is often not appreciated — if your home is damp with excessive moisture, then you have to use more heating and energy to feel warm.
 If your home is dry then you will feel warmer, even though the temperature indoors may be a few degrees C cooler.